Skip links

 Edwin Talakai

-Edwin is the Vice President for the Methodist Church of New Zealand Te Hāhi Weteriana o Aotearoa.
-He is also the secretary for the Vahefonua Tonga o Aotearoa which composes 35 parishes and congregations throughout the country.
-Edwin is the managing director for the Divine Foundation Ltd which provides education services to the Tongan community.
+Edwin has a distinguished background in leadership and community service.
+He previously served as Vice President for the Methodist Church of New Zealand – Te Hāhi Weteriana o Aotearoa.
+He also held the position of Secretary for the Vahefonua Tonga o Aotearoa, an organisation representing 35 parishes and congregations throughout New Zealand.
+Currently, Edwin serves as the Managing Director of Divine Foundation Ltd, an organisation dedicated to providing educational services to the Tongan community.

 Rev. Kalolo Fihaki